 Trauma can happen in the blink of an eye – an accident on the highway, a head injury during a hockey game, a farm accident or a significant fall.
 Trauma is any injury or illness caused by an external force.

 When a trauma case comes into Regina’s hospitals, it impacts many services, from emergency rooms to the surgical units, to intensive care and medicine units and can involve as many as 25 health-care professionals per case.
-In 2018, Regina’s emergency rooms saw 1,585 serious trauma cases, nearly five per day.
+In 2021, Regina’s emergency rooms saw 1,074 serious trauma cases, nearly three per day.
 We must ensure the life-saving medical units at our hospitals, which provide trauma care to these seriously injured patients, have the very best technology and resources necessary to save lives.

 "GMS is extremely proud to invest in the Foundation’s Trauma Care Campaign through the establishment of the GMS Trauma Care Fund,” says John Salmond, president and CEO, GMS.
 “We care deeply about the health and well-being of this community.
 An important part of that commitment means building on our long-standing partnership with the Foundation to make lives better, now and for years to come, through the GMS Trauma Care Fund.”